A Simple Approach to Unifying Diffusion-based Conditional Generation: Results

 \section{Results}

 We base our experiments on Stable Diffusion~\citep{rombach2022high} (SD), a large-scale text-to-image diffusion model.
-We train 5 \ourmethod{} models, Depth, SoftEdge, Human-Pose (Pose), Human-Identity (ID), and Appearance on SDv1-5.
+We train 4 \ourmethod{} models, Depth, SoftEdge, Human-Pose (Pose), Human-Identity (ID) on SDv1-5.
 The first three pair an image with a spatially aligned condition image.
 Following~\citet{luo2024readout}, we train Depth, SoftEdge models on 16k images from PascalVOC~\citep{pascal-voc-2012} and Pose model on a subset with 9k human images.
 Depth, soft edge, and pose images are estimated by Depth-Anything-v2~\citep{depth_anything_v2}, HED~\citep{xie2015holistically} and OpenPose~\citep{cao2017openpose}.
 We train the ID model on 30k human face images from CelebA~\citep{liu2015faceattributes} and use images with the same identity as training image pairs.
-The Appearance model, aiming at transferring one image's appearance to another, is trained on 6k videos from Panda70M~\citep{chen2024panda}.
-We randomly select frames in the same video clip as training image pairs.
-Please refer to the Appendix for other training and inference details.
+In addition, we train an auxiliary Appearance model to cooperate with other models, as shown in Fig~\ref{fig:multi-sig}.
+It is trained on random frame pairs from 6k videos in Panda70M~\citep{chen2024panda}, aiming at generating images with similar visual appearance.